yuanbei/Nars-Wiki/NAL-5:-Statements-as-Terms.md

 -------------------------------------- **Contraposition** -------------------------------------

-`It is unlikely that if robin is not a type of bird then robin can fly. `
+`//It is unlikely that if robin is not a type of bird then robin can fly. `
 <br/>
 <br/>
 `<(--,<robin --> bird>) ==> <robin --> [flying]>>. %0.1%`
 <br/>
 <br/>
-`If robin cannot fly then is robin a type of bird?`
+`//If robin cannot fly then is robin a type of bird?`
 <br/>
 <br/>
 `<(--,<robin --> [flying]>) ==> <robin --> bird>>?`